rlehfeld/rpyc-ng/docs/docs/services.rst

 Decoupled Services
 ------------------
-RPyC is a symmetric protocol, which means both ends of the connection can act as clients or servers -- in other words -- both ends may expose (possibly different) services.
+RPyC-NG is a symmetric protocol, which means both ends of the connection can act as clients or servers -- in other words -- both ends may expose (possibly different) services.
 Normally, only the server exposes a service, while the client exposes the ``VoidService``, but this is not constrained in any way.
 For instance, in the classic mode, both ends expose the